 Dr. Lah currently resides in Silicon Valley with her husband of 12 years and their four beloved pets: Angel (sassy 16 yr old pomeranian never shies away from voicing her opinion during work call meetings), Bella (sweeter-than-sweet 10 yr old blue brindle pit bull loves to be loved), and Boy Kat & Girl Kat (6 yr old Ragdoll mix cat siblings).
 The Kats make up for their unimaginative names with their charismatic personalities and swagger.
 One of their signature moves is looking cute and cool at the same time which they pull off effortlessly.

-Includes house call (up to 1 hour) and physical exam for 1 pet.
+Includes house call and physical exam for 1 pet.

 An estimate will be made upon request prior to payment.